bshongwe/bshongwe/README.md

                         📌️ Hatching out module completed (1 September 2023)

                 📍️ Low-level programming & Algorithm - Data structures and Algorithms (on-going, https://github.com/bshongwe/alx-low_level_programming)
                         📍️ currently working on 0x16.
-C - Simple Shell, a team project conducted with @Garricku that started on 6 September 2023, expected to be complete by 21 September 2023
+C - Simple Shell, a team project carryied with @Garricku that started on 6 September 2023, expected to be complete by 21 September 2023

                 📍️ System Engineering and DevOps:
                         📌️ 4 projects completed (12 July 2023)